Camp House Fire: May 11 - 22

 Evacuees were also permitted to enter the properties from 10 AM to 12 PM on May 17.
 While dead foliage and downed power lines posed as hazards to firefighters, the acreage had decreased to 14,805 acre due to more accurate mapping and 28% containment was achieved.
 Bulldozers had improved containment lines on the south and west ends of the fire, and the containment number was credited to cooler, wetter conditions.
 Crews were prioritizing protection of a communications tower east of Bassett.
 Containment increased to 31% by May 18, with full containment along the northwest and southern edges of the fire.
 Size had reduced to 12,277 acre, mostly due to cool conditions.

 Highway 16, a major highway through Northeastern Minnesota, reopened May 19.
 Three evacuation zones had been reduced from "Go" evacuation orders to "Set" levels, allowing residents to go back to their homes.
 40% containment was achieved, and more hand crews arrived, so other crews moved to more active areas on the Jenkins Creek Fire.
 While containment jumped to 59% with the Camp House Fire at a size of 12,107 acre, using helicopters and drones to achieve the containment.
 However, a wind advisory was in effect until 1 AM May 21 and a red flag warning until 9 PM May 20.
 Winds would be blowing from 15 - 20 mph, gusting up to 40 mph, and humidity would be 15-20%.

 Despite fire weather conditions, containment increased to 73% on May 21.
 Overnight rain cooled the Camp House Fire.
 Crews negotiated difficult terrain to complete containment lines, and others went into the perimeter to extinguish remaining hot spots.
 Tim Walz activated a peacetime emergency, which directed state agencies to provide any resources available to combat and recover from the fire.
 Thirteen evacuation zones were lowered from Go to Set status, and Highway 44 reopened.
 The fire's size decreased to 12,071 acre on May 22, and containment increased to 90%.
 363 personnel were still combatting the blaze, and only a couple spots on the west and eastern edges of the fire remained uncontained.
 Firefighters flew drones over the perimeter to locate hot spots.
 All evacuations in Lake County were lifted, along with several other zones in St. Louis County, and several roads reopened.

 May 23 onwards

-All evacuations of all levels were lifted for the Brimson Complex on May 26.
+All evacuation notices were lifted for the Brimson Complex on May 26.
 It was confirmed the Camp House Fire would not be fully contained until all heat would be detected inside the fire perimeter.

 On May 28, management transitioned to the DNR, and 98% containment was announced on the final update on May 29.

 On June 13, the Camp House Fire reached 100% containment, after burning 12,071 acre.